itsrumana/Fraud-Detection-and-Fraud-Prevention-using-AI/README.md

 # Fraud-Detection-and-Fraud-Prevention-using-AI

 Fraud detection is a critical aspect of financial systems to prevent losses and ensure the integrity of transactions.
 This repository mainly focuses on detecting fraud using peer-to-peer (P2P) transaction data.
-The project utilizes the Neo4j graph database to analyze relationships and detect potentially fraudulent activities. <br>
+The project utilizes the Neo4j Graph Data Science to analyze relationships and detect potentially fraudulent activities. <br>
 Using Neo4j offers several advantages over traditional methods: <br>
 - **Efficient Relationship Handling:** Neo4j excels at managing complex relationships, making it ideal for fraud detection where connections between entities are crucial.
 - **Graph Algorithms:** Neo4j’s graph algorithms provide powerful tools for identifying patterns and anomalies in the data.